Plant DetailShow Menu

 Description

-Insects, Diseases, and Other Plant Problems: Pests affecting this plant include slugs, snails, and red spider mite.
+Insects, Diseases, and Other Plant Problems: Pests affecting this plant include slugs, snails, and red spider mites.
 It is susceptible to violet gall midge, pansy leaf spot and powder mildew.
+Its natural spreading habit can become weedy in some situations.

 See this plant in the following landscape: